werf/werf/docs/pages/not_used/directives.md

 ```

 An image can be nameless: `dimg: ` or `dimg: ~`.
-In a dappfile with multiple images there can be only one nameless application image.
+In a config with multiple images there can be only one nameless application image.

 ```yaml
 dimg: